creacominc/Dedup/README.md

 - Check the existing issues
 - Create a new issue with detailed information
 - Include system specifications and error logs

+## Performance Notes

+This application is designed for high-performance systems with:
+- Large amounts of RAM (32GB+ recommended)
+- Fast network connections to NAS storage
+- Fast local storage for caching
+- Multiple CPU cores for parallel processing

+The application will automatically adapt to available system resources and provide progress feedback during long-running operations.

 2025-07-05